cyborginc/cyborg-vector-search-docs/python/py-api.md

 ## Introduction

-The `CyborgVectorSearch` class provides an interface to initialize, train, and query encrypted vector indexes in Cyborg Vector Search.
+The `CyborgVectorSearch` class provides an interface to initialize, train, and efficiently query encrypted vector indexes in Cyborg Vector Search.
 It allows creating different vector index types (such as `ivf`, `ivfpq`, `ivfflat`), with configurable distance metrics and device options.
 This Python binding for `CyborgVectorSearch` uses PyBind11, ensuring efficient integration with the C++ backend.

 ### Key Features